What are “Quality Early Childhood Programs?”

 Quality early childhood programs provide experiences that optimize each child’s development, learning and health, engage families and communities in partnerships and cultivate life-long learners and productive members of society.

 Licensed programs include child care centers and family child care homes.
-The Child Care Licensing Unit (CCLU) regulates licensed child care programs based on the following aspects:
+The Child Care Licensing Unit regulates quality based on the following aspects of child care:

-- Group Size: The total number of children in a group setting (i.e. a classroom or home).
+- Group Size: The total number of children;

 - Safety: Practices to make sure the environment is safe, both indoors and outdoors.
-This includes furniture or structures in the environment; its’ placement, as well as equipment and toys.
-Also includes practices around First Aid and Infant and Child CPR training for staff, fire precautions, criminal background checks, etc.
+This includes practices around First Aid and Infant and Child CPR training for staff, fire precautions, criminal background checks, etc.; and

-- Training, Education and Experience of the Provider: Assures providers have education and training in child development and other related topics.
-Providers have experience caring for children in a group setting.
+- Training, education and experience of the provider: Assures that providers are knowledgeable in child development and other related topics.

-Accredited programs are programs that have gone through a process of self-study and outside evaluation and have met higher standards of quality child care.
+Accredited programs have gone through a process of self-study and outside evaluation and have met higher standards of quality child care.

 National accrediting associations include:

 - National Association for the Education of Young Children(NAEYC)-accredits child care centers.